Radar-Guided Polynomial Fitting for Metric Depth Estimation: Abstract

 \section{Abstract}

-We propose PolyRad, a novel radar-guided depth estimation method that introduces polynomial fitting to transform scaleless depth predictions from pretrained monocular depth estimation (MDE) models into metric depth maps.
-Unlike existing approaches that rely on complex architectures or expensive sensors, our method is grounded in a simple yet fundamental insight: using polynomial coefficients predicted from cheap, ubiquitous radar data to adaptively adjust depth predictions non-uniformly across depth ranges.
-Although MDE models often infer reasonably accurate local depth structure within each object or local region, they may misalign these regions relative to one another, making a linear scale-and-shift transformation insufficient given three or more of these regions.
-In contrast, PolyRad generalizes beyond linear transformations and is able to correct such misalignments by introducing inflection points.
-Importantly, our polynomial fitting framework preserves structural consistency through a novel training objective that enforces monotonicity via first-derivative regularization.
-PolyRad achieves state-of-the-art performance on the nuScenes, ZJU-4DRadarCam, and View-of-Delft datasets, outperforming existing methods by 30.3\% in MAE and 37.2\% in RMSE.
+We propose POLAR, a novel radar-guided depth estimation method that introduces polynomial fitting to efficiently transform scaleless depth predictions from pretrained monocular depth estimation (MDE) models into metric depth maps.
+Unlike existing approaches that rely on complex architectures or expensive sensors, our method is grounded in a fundamental insight: although MDE models often infer reasonable local depth structure within each object or local region, they may misalign these regions relative to one another, making a linear scale and shift (affine) transformation insufficient given three or more of these regions.
+To address this limitation, we use polynomial coefficients predicted from cheap, ubiquitous radar data to adaptively adjust predictions non-uniformly across depth ranges.
+In this way, POLAR generalizes beyond affine transformations and is able to correct such misalignments by introducing inflection points.
+Importantly, our polynomial fitting framework preserves structural consistency through a novel training objective that enforces local monotonicity via first-derivative regularization.
+POLAR achieves state-of-the-art performance across three datasets, outperforming existing methods by an average of 24.9\% in MAE and 33.2\% in RMSE, while also achieving state-of-the-art efficiency in terms of latency and computational cost.